Near Elizabethtown in Belmont County, Ohio — The American Midwest (Great Lakes)

 Erected 1973 by The Ohio Historical Society.
 (Marker Number 1-7.)

-Marker series.
-This marker is included in the Ohio Historical Society / The Ohio History Connection, and the The Historic National Road marker series.
+Topics and series.
+This historical marker is listed in this topic list: Roads & Vehicles.
+In addition, it is included in the Ohio Historical Society / The Ohio History Connection, and the The Historic National Road series lists.

 Location.
 40° 3.8′ N, 81° 0.833′ W. Marker is near Elizabethtown, Ohio, in Belmont County.
 Marker is on Interstate 70 at milepost 189, on the right when traveling east.
+It is at the Elizabethtown eastbound rest area in Ohio, just after Old Washington exit, No. 186.
 Touch for map.
-It is at the Elizabethtown eastbound rest area in Ohio, just after Old Washington exit, No. 186.
 Marker is in this post office area: Salesville OH 43778, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A different marker also named Mile Marker (approx. 0.2 miles away); State of Ohio (approx. 0.2 miles away); Morristown Harley E. Warrick (approx. 3 miles away); Governor Arthur St. Clair 1734-1818 (approx. 6.1 miles away); Belmont County Revolutionary War Veterans (approx. 6.1 miles away); Medal of Honor Recipients of Belmont County (approx. 6.1 miles away); Milestone Marks where Extension of National Road... (approx. 6.1 miles away).
+At least 8 other markers Welcome to the National Road (approx. 0.2 miles away); The Dwight D. Eisenhower Highway (approx. 0.2 miles away); a different marker also named Mile Marker (approx. 0.2 miles away); State of Ohio (approx. 0.2 miles away); Morristown (approx. 2.6 miles away); Harley E. Warrick (approx. 3 miles away); Governor Arthur St. Clair 1734-1818 (approx. 6.1 miles away); Belmont County / Groundbreaking Site of the National Road in Ohio (approx. 6.1 miles away).

 More about this marker.
 This marker is a one-sided marker.
 The back has no inscription.